ayaanyousaf/Anime-Filler-Tracker/README.md

 This application was built using Python.
 It utilizes BeautifulSoup for web scraping and data collection, as well as CustomTkinter to implement a modern and elegant graphical user interface (GUI).

-The website used by this application is [Anime Filler List](https://animefillerlist.com)
+The website used by this application is [Anime Filler List](https://animefillerlist.com).
+Please note that only the shows listed on this site will be compatible with the application.

 ![Project Showcase Gif](/public/anime-filler-tracker.gif)